Conditions for a quadratic quantum speedup in nonlinear transforms with applications to energy contract pricing: Quantum complexity analysis

 If an efficient loading procedure in amplitude encoding is known, having classical cost $C_{\mathrm{c}, \mathrm{load}}(N) \ll N$ and quantum depth $C_{\mathrm{d}, \mathrm{load}}(N) \ll N^{1/2}$, then the proposed main variant (c) has a quantum speedup against the classical case when $K=2$.
 If instead $C_{\mathrm{c}, \mathrm{load}}(N) = O(1)$ and $C_{\mathrm{d}, \mathrm{load}}(N) = O(1)$, for $K=3$ the quantum complexity is comparable to the classical one, up to logarithmic factors.

 More in general, for any $K$, the time complexity of the main variant (c) is

 where $\epsilon$ is the acceptable relative error threshold.
 This cost compares with classical benchmarks of $O(N)$, implying an advantage for $K \leq 2$ and efficient data loading.
 Table~\ref{tab:algo-compare-simplified} (and the extended Table~\ref{tab:algo-compare}) show that the other selected variants have higher costs.
-In particular, the analyzed QAE-free methods have the same asymptotic time complexity of the classical techniques when $N$ grows, if $K = 2$ and data loading is performed in $O(1)$ depth.
+The analyzed QAE-free methods, though, have the same asymptotic time complexity of the classical techniques when $N$ grows, if $K = 2$ and data loading is performed in $O(1)$ depth, thus nullifying any advantage.

 As a final remark on time, consider what happens if the same temperature series and the same price series are used for multiple contracts, that differ for the definition of the volume function $f$ (for instance, constants $A$, $B$, $C$, $D$ in Eq.~\eqref{eq:volume} are varied).
 Then the polynomial approximation approach, both quantumly or classically implemented, is advantageous as $y_k$ in Eq.~\eqref{eq:finalsum} can be computed just once for the different versions of $f$.
 Only the polynomial coefficients $b_k(\eta)$ and the sum in Eq.~\eqref{eq:finalsum} need to be recomputed for each $f$.
 Specifically for the quantum case, the circuits are executed once, independently of how many $f$ functions are being evaluated.